jrcain-usgs/asc-public-docs/docs/concepts/ale/ale-driver-architecture.md

 ### Editing Mixin Classes

-Adding or changing a method in a mixin class will propogate that method to any drivers that use the mixin.
+Adding or changing a method in a mixin class will propagate that method to any drivers that use the mixin.
 Take caution when editing a mixin class, as changes can affect many drivers.